 Freelance Tax Estimator

-The Core Realities of 1099 Self-Employment Taxation
+How 1099 Self-Employment Taxation Works

 Independent contractor setups involve unique statutory tax requirements under IRS rules.
 Because you operate as both the business entity and the production worker, you are independently liable for both halves of the federal Social Security and Medicare allocations, commonly designated as Self-Employment Tax.
 This processing tool models your exact liability so you can plan ahead.

-Maximizing Business Deductions to Lower Your Taxable Net Base
+Maximizing Deductions to Lower Taxable Income

 Freelancers, 1099 consulting professionals, digital gig economy contractors, and self-employed micro-agency founders managing quarterly estimated IRS allocations use this engine.